nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 - You will then be prompted to enter the location of the activities(`BLOCK`) of the day one at a time.

-- NUSMaze will continuously ask for locations until you input ``.
+- NUSMaze will continuously ask for locations until you input `END`.

+- If `END` is input as the first block,the schedule of the day selected will be cleared.

 ### 4.5.2 Viewing daily route
 Shows the generated route for the schedule of the selected day, if applicable.<br>